Looking Across the Green at Dusk

 And don’t you hate it when someone scrolls through their smartphone for 15 minutes to show you one shot?

 I used to use Aperture to process and organize my photographs, but after I switched from Windows to Mac, and Apple came out with Photos in 2014, I embraced it for all new photographs.
-Photos automatically captures images from your iPhone and other Apple devices and makes it much easier to process, store (in iCloud) and share your images.
+Photos automatically captures images from your iPhone and other Apple devices, and makes it much easier to process, store (in iCloud) and share your images.
 But, of course, you still have to do the work!

 I find it is easiest to sort and process my photographs as soon as possible after each session.
 Deleting is important!
 If the image is uninteresting, out of focus (unless you are looking for an artistic effect), duplicated, or you know the (human) subject will hate how they look, hit delete!
 Even with practically infinite storage space in the cloud, this will make your life easier in the long run.
 And Photos lets you search by Location as well as Date.
 You can even set it up to capture faces and find your friends easily.